1942-1966: Our second quarter century

 1952 Following recommendations from the second Sloan Royal Commission, a coalition provincial government raises widows' pensions and children's allowances, and raises the compensation rate to 70 percent of average earnings.

-1954 The new Social Credit government, under W.A.C.
-Bennett, raises compensation to 75 percent of average earnings and allows chiropractors and non-conventional medical practitioners to be classified as doctors.
+1954 Worker compensation is raised to 75 percent of average earnings and chiropractors and non-conventional medical practitioners are now classified as doctors.

 1955 For the first time, optional coverage is offered to fishermen.